falexandrou/falexandrou.github.io/_posts/2021-01-26-choosing-the-stack-for-a-new-project.md

 ---
 layout: post
 comments: true
-title: "Choosing the tech stack for a new project"
+title: "What to consider when choosing a new tech stack"
-excerpt: "Things to consider when you are creating a fresh codebase from scratch"
+excerpt: ""
 author: Fotis
 ---